ani03sha/redquark/content/blog/aem/day-04-setup-aem-dev-environment.md

 Since AEM is basically a web application based on Java, JDK should be installed in our local system.
 Read this [official documentation](https://docs.oracle.com/en/java/javase/11/install/) for installing Java.
 This document is for Java 11, but steps should be similar to Java 8.

 Once you have installed Java, open command prompt in your system and execute the following command

 ```shell
 java -version
 ```

-If you have installed Java correctly, the output should show your installed Java version like this -
+If you have installed Java correctly, the output should show your installed Java version (based on the Java version installed in your system) like this -

 ```shell
 java version "1.8.0_251"
 Java(TM) SE Runtime Environment (build 1.8.0_251-b08)